Third Pump Station – Construction Cameras

 Third Pump Station – Time Lapse Video

 The Third Pump Station is still on schedule to be complete and operational by Spring 2021.
 When finished, the facility will operate seven large storm water pumps that are powered by 1,500-horsepower motors.
 When combined all seven pumps can move approximately 1,000,000 gallons of water per minute which represents a 400% increase in pumping capacity.
-Additional details about the construction process are available online at www.fbclid2.com/third-pump-station-construction.
-The webpage includes construction photos that are updated hourly, time-lapse videos, construction renderings, and project updates.
+Please contact FBCLID 2 directly with any questions or concerns: www.fbclid2.com/contact.

 Third Pump Station Impact

 The graphic below demonstrates how the Third Pump Station will improve FBCLID 2 drainage.
 The chart shows water levels inside the FBCLID 2 levee during Hurricane Harvey and more recently during the May 7, 2019 flood.
 The chart also displays the impact on water levels inside the levee if the Third Pump Station was operational during each event.